 Essentially a small barrel with straight as opposed to convex sides, they were made by barrel makers.

 Made by barrel makers, they were essentially a small barrel with straight as opposed to convex sides, though generally they were a little bit wider at the bottom than at their mouths.
-There was no standard height, but a non-untypical size would have been 7 inches (18 cm) tall, and 6 to 7 inches (15 to 18 cm) wide.
-As there was no law governing the size of butter Firkins, the volume that a firkin could hold had no particular relationship to the measurement called a “firkin.”
+There was no standard height, but a non-untypical size would have been 18 cm (7 inches) tall, and 15 to 18 cm (6 to 7 inches) wide.
+As there was no law governing the size of butter firkins, the volume that a firkin could hold had no particular relationship to the measurement called a “firkin.”

 Firkins were generally soaked in salt water before they were used, then rinsed out twice with fresh water.